 Types of Boat

-Though irrelevant to many people, it may be worth considering your preference on boat style when booking.
+Though irrelevant to many people, it may be worth considering your preference for boat style when booking.
 There are sailing ships like catamarans, yachts built specifically for scuba diving liveaboards, traditional ships like Indonesian Phinisi yachts which have character and charm as well as even ex-scientific research vessels.